Adam Johnson (footballer)

 Adam Johnson (born 14 July 1987) is an English former professional footballer who played as a winger.
 A product of the Middlesbrough youth academy, he came to prominence after making his debut aged 17 in a UEFA Cup match.
 He made 120 appearances for Middlesbrough, also spending time on loan at Leeds United and Watford.

 In February 2010, Johnson moved to Manchester City, where he won the FA Cup in 2011 and the Premier League the following season.
 He was signed by his hometown club Sunderland for £10 million in 2012.
 Johnson played at various levels for England, earning 12 caps at senior level.

-In March 2015, Johnson was arrested and charged over sexual activity with a 15-year-old girl, with England's age of consent being 16.
+In March 2015, Johnson was arrested and charged over sexual activity with a 15-year-old girl; the age of consent in the United Kingdom is 16.
 Johnson continued to play for Sunderland during his bail.
 The following February, he pleaded guilty to two charges against him, the other being one of child grooming, and was subsequently sacked by Sunderland.
 In March 2016, Johnson was found guilty of sexual activity with a child and sentenced to six years in prison.
 He was released in 2019 after serving half his sentence.